Mike Ditka: New Orleans Saints

-In 1997, after a five-year absence in which he had served as a television analyst, Ditka returned to the NFL to take over as the permanent replacement for Jim Mora with the New Orleans Saints.
+In 1997, after a four-year absence in which he had served as a television analyst, Ditka returned to the NFL to take over as the permanent replacement for Jim Mora with the New Orleans Saints.
 Ditka inherited a team that had not made the playoffs, nor had recorded a record above .500, since 1992, and had finished the 1996 season, during which Mora had resigned, tied with the Atlanta Falcons for the second-worst record in the league (only the New York Jets, who only won once, had a worse record).

-In Ditka's first season back in the league, he struggled early, as the Saints lost four of their first five games.
-They did manage to beat his former team, the Bears, along the way, and recorded five more wins, but after winning only one game in the division (even being swept by the last-place St. Louis Rams), the Saints finished at 6–10.
+In Ditka's first season back in the league in 1997, he struggled early, as the Saints lost four of their first five games.
+They did manage to beat his former team, the Chicago Bears, along the way, and recorded five more wins, but after winning only one game in the division (even being swept by the last-place St. Louis Rams), the Saints finished at 6–10.

 Ditka's team played more inconsistently in 1998, as the Saints started out 3–0, but could not keep the momentum going.
-Still, they were in playoff contention toward the end of the season, and defeated the eventual NFC East champions in Ditka's other former squad, the Cowboys, to get to 6–7 with three games to go.
+Still, they were in playoff contention toward the end of the season, and defeated the eventual NFC East champions in Ditka's other former squad, the Dallas Cowboys, to get to 6–7 with three games to go.
 They dropped their last three, though, and were eliminated in week 16 on a last-second field goal against the Arizona Cardinals.

 Then, in the offseason that followed, Ditka was roundly criticized for the trading of all of the team's 1999 draft picks (plus their first-round draft pick in 2000) to the Washington Redskins to move up in the draft and select Texas running back Ricky Williams (Washington later used the picks to select future All-Pro and Hall of Famer Champ Bailey, Jon Jansen, and LaVar Arrington).
 The trade was further mocked because of a magazine cover in which Ditka posed with Williams, who was wearing a wedding dress.

 The 1999 season proved to be the worst of Ditka's coaching career.
 After winning the season opener against the Carolina Panthers, the Saints dropped their next seven games, including a loss to the expansion Cleveland Browns.
 As the season wore on, Ditka's frustrations began showing in the local media.
-After a late-season practice with the team sitting at 2–7, Ditka was very abrupt and dismissive of reporters, whom he felt were asking him stupid questions, and was asked by one of them why he was in such a bad mood.
-Ditka responded by asking the reporter, "What do you care?"
-When the reporter tried to follow up, he said, "If you were 2–7, you'd be in a bad mood, too."
-Shortly thereafter, Ditka walked away from the reporters and left.
+After a late-season practice with the team sitting at 2–7, a grumpy Ditka gave a sixty-second press conference where he was very short tempered and dismissive of what he thought were stupid questions.
+When one of them made it a point to ask him why he was in such a bad mood, Ditka responded by saying "what do you care?", and then followed up by saying to the reporter "if you were 2-7, you'd be in a bad mood too."
+Ditka would take one more question before muttering to the reporters, "not very much fun, is it?", then going inside.